YassineR/3-musketeers/cash/README.md

 ## Introduction

-This library can converte an amount of money in 35 different currency.
+This library can convert an amount of money in 35 different currency.
 This library can be used with Node.Js

 For example, if I want to convert 30 EUR in USD :
  ```console